 As therapy practices consider development plans as well as exit strategies the plan often focuses on revenue stream, as good financials, productive contracts, and consistent referral sources make a willing provider and attractive merger or acquisition target.

 The future value of a company is tied to a commitment to compliance.
 Providers operating in today’s world of audits, investigations and prepayment reviews mitigate risks through an effective and working compliance program based upon a risk assessment and designed to detect, correct and prevent compliance issues.
-An effective compliance program is more that an auditing checklist to ensure that all chart elements of documentation are in place.
-Physical therapy “platforms” and therapy investors alike seek to ensure that a platform is build on a solid foundation and that De Novo clinics as well as acquisitions don’t increase risk.
-An effective and fluid compliance program based upon the seven elements to mitigate risk.
+An effective compliance program is more that a documentation auditing checklist.
+Physical therapy “platforms” and therapy investors alike seek to ensure that a platform is build on a solid foundation and that target acquisitions don’t add or increase risk.

 Due Diligence Support

 Nancy Beckley and Associates have been providing support in the mergers and acquisitions space for nearly 10 years.
 We work with provider therapy platforms, equity firms, financial lenders, brokers and consultants to assist in the due diligence process.

 Contact Nancy Beckley: nancy [at] nancybeckley [dot] com or call 414-748-4376 to confidentially discuss your project.